mooresv/kan-mlir/README.md

   -o concrete_llvm.mlir
 ```

-The generic `--convert-to-llvm` pass is not currently used because this
+The generic `--convert-to-llvm` pass is not currently used because the
-custom driver does not yet register the conversion interface extension
+custom 'kan-opt` driver does not yet register the dialect-conversion extension
-promised by the `ub` dialect.
+required to lower `ub` operations to the LLVM dialect.

 Translate to LLVM IR and compile: